rortizv/rortizv/README.md

 ### Hi there 👋

-My name is Rafael, I'm a Software engineer passionate about code and development of client-side (frontend) applications with more than 2 years experience working on creating user interfaces and components with modern web technologies; interacting with APIs, web services, developing reusable components based on standards, user interface designs and guidelines, and developing solutions to new requirements on backend side.
+My name is Rafael, I'm a Software engineer passionate about coding; a skilled full-stack developer with almost 3 years experience in building and maintaining web and mobile applications.
+Competent in Ionic / Angular & TypeScript for frontend development, capable with Python / Django for backend development.
+Well-versed in creating and maintaining RESTful APIs and using SCSS and Material UI for styling and customization of web applications.
+Experienced in version control using Git for collaborative development, performing code reviews, and providing feedback to team members.
+Knowledgeable in technologies to improve development processes and product quality
 - 💬 Ask me about how to cook pasta carbonara or margaretha.